Flexible Pavement: Layers, Components, and Advantages

 • Repairs are easy and inexpensive with flexible pavement.

-• The installation process does not require joints and materials are cheaper.
+• The installation process does not require joints, and materials are cheaper.

 • Its short curation time (typically less than 24 hours) makes for quick installations, reducing traffic disruption.